 Travel to Belgium easily and comfortably by train:

 You can book a ticket from Amsterdam from € 25 one-way trip with Intercity Brussels.
-Book this ticket up to 7 days in advance to take advantage of the low Early Bird rate.
-Prefer to travel quicker with Thalys?
-Then book about 3 months in advance for cheaper train tickets.
-Early booking is advantageous!
+Book this ticket up to 3 days in advance to take advantage of the low Early Bird rate.
+The availability is limited.

 Photo terrace at top of page: © O. van de Kerchove